-Residential growth
+Residential Growth

-- 2.55 Residential development needs to achieve objectives for a choice of high quality, affordable homes and to make good green places to live in the Borough.
-The focus on planned residential development through sites in the identified housing land supply in Dartford, including strategic allocations, is a very important part of the spatial and infrastructure strategies (policies S1 and S2).
-This will enable the Borough's growth to sustainably continue in a planned manner. - 2.56 The government's standard methodology for local housing needs currently requires the provision of 750 dwellings per annum16.
-Development needs have been reviewed in the context of an economic and spatial strategy that is supportive of delivery of urban mixed use and residential development to maintain regeneration momentum; and where infrastructure investment, jobs and services occurs in parallel, in order to secure better local places, population needs and resident quality of life. - 2.57 A Borough housing requirement of an average of 790 dwellings per year is set out in this Local Plan17.
-This level, and the associated spatial strategy: - Is based on the actual developable supply of housing land, accounting for the confirmed regeneration potential to achieve sustainable new homes in the Borough (Table 1); - Provides for the national objectively assessed need for the Borough and includes flexibility; - Boosts provision of new homes and supports plans for new local communities to continue to materialise now in planned locations, by providing a sufficient deliverable supply for 5 or more years from now; and
+- 2.58 Supported by new infrastructure, under Policy S4 below new homes in Dartford are planned to be delivered alongside jobs growth and new local services.
+The Borough's residential development sites (Policy S5) need to achieve objectives for a choice of high quality, affordable homes and to make good green places to live.
+The focus on planned residential development through sites in the identified housing land supply in Dartford, including strategic allocations, is a very important part of the delivery of spatial and infrastructure strategies (Policies S1 and S2).
+This will enable the Borough's growth to sustainably continue in a planned manner. - 2.59 Evidence gathered for the preparation of the Local Plan indicated the total estimated net annual affordable housing need was 263 dwellings per annum.
+This was calculated in isolation from the rest of the housing market i.e. not quantifying demand for homes to buy privately, and will be subject to dynamics of need and the definition of housing tenures.
+This evidence supports the affordable housing Policy M7. - 2.60 The government's standard methodology for overall local housing needs currently requires the provision of 750 dwellings per annum.
+Dartford's development needs have been reviewed in the context of an economic and spatial strategy that is supportive of delivery of urban mixed use and residential development to maintain regeneration momentum; and where infrastructure investment, jobs and services occurs in parallel, in order to secure better local places, population needs and resident quality of life. - 2.61 A resulting Borough housing requirement of an average of 790 dwellings per year is set out in this adopted Local Plan under criterion 2 of Policy S4 below.
+This level, and the associated spatial strategy: